accrescent/parcelo/CONTRIBUTING.md

 ## Development setup

 The recommended and supported development environment for Parcelo is Intellij IDEA (the community edition is fine).
-You will also need to install npm and the protobuf compiler.
+You will also need to install the following tools:

+- npm
+- protoc
+- minio

 This repository comes with convenience IDEA run configurations to ease development.
 However, you will need to configure a few things yourself.
 After installing IDEA and cloning the repository, follow the steps below to get started.

 1. Open the project in IDEA and install the required EnvFile plugin as prompted.
 2. Navigate to your [GitHub developer settings] and click "Register a new application."